spiral/docs/docs/en/basics/errors.md

 ### Available Reporters

-The Spiral Framework comes with two built-in reporters that are available out of the box, the `Spiral\Exceptions\Reporter\LoggerReporter` and the `Spiral\Exceptions\Reporter\FileReporter`.
+Spiral comes with two built-in reporters that are available out of the box, the `Spiral\Exceptions\Reporter\LoggerReporter` and the `Spiral\Exceptions\Reporter\FileReporter`.

 #### LoggerReporter